wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     <a name="Devices"></a>

-    ### Devices on AAD
+    ### Devices on AAD/Entra

     A "Registered" device is personally owned and signed in with a personal Microsoft or local account.
 It can access mobile and Windows 10 but not Windows Servers.

     A "Joined" device exists only in the cloud to access Windows 10 and Windows Server 2019 VMs.

-    A "Hybrid" AAD joined device can access on-prem Windows 7, 8.1, 10 and Server 2008 or newer.
+    A "Hybrid" AAD/Entra joined device can access on-prem Windows 7, 8.1, 10 and Server 2008 or newer.

     ### Role Assignments